MaliaKisau/Virtual-Makeup-Try-on-App/README.md

 2. Apply Makeup: Choose from a variety of makeup options and customize them to your liking.
 3. Preview: See the virtual makeup applied to your photo in real-time.
 4. Save or Share: Save the modified photo to your device or share it with friends on social media.

+# Why Use Virtual Makeup Try-On App?

+  •	Experiment with different makeup looks without the need for physical products.
+	•	Discover new makeup styles and colors tailored to your preferences.
+	•	Perfect for trying out makeup ideas for special occasions or everyday looks.
+	•	Share your virtual makeover with friends and get their feedback instantly.